 While you avoid annual taxation when you make an after-tax contribution to an IRA, when you take distributions in retirement, the taxable portion will be taxed as ordinary income.
-In 2019 and 2020, the highest marginal tax rate is 37%.
+In 2021, the highest marginal tax rate is 37%.

 Capital Gains vs Regular Income

 In a brokerage account, only short-term capital gains and non-qualified dividends are taxed at the higher ordinary income rates.
 Long-term capital gains and qualified dividends are currently taxed at much more favorable rates.
 In 2021, the rate is between 0% and 20% depending on your regular income bracket.
 (An additional 3.8% federal net investment income tax may apply to certain taxpayers).